Ayngie/portfolio2.0/README.md

 ## Short description:

 This is a portfolio that I made during first year of Frontend Developer studies.
-It showcases info about me as a Frontend Developer, a demonstration of some of the early techniques I learned at Medieinstitutet, and some info on my current status.
+It provides info about me as a Frontend Developer, showcases a demonstration of some of the early techniques I learned at Medieinstitutet, and some info on my current status.

 This is version 2.0 of my portfolio.
 This vanilla JS-version is built with html/TypeScript/SCSS (while the previous version was built solely on html/css).